moka-guys/mokabed/LiveBedfiles/Pan5157_logfile.md

 ## manually remove unwanted regions
 This was performed manually.
 There are 16 rows, matching the request form and the coordinates were checked.
 There is an empty new line at the end.

+WARNING.
+NOTE THIS BEDFILE INCORRECTLY CONTAINS RAD51D.
+USE OF THIS BEDFILE COULD RESULT IN CNVS OVERLAPPING WITH THIS REGION BEING INCORRECTLY INCLUDED IN A REPORT.
+PLEASE USE PAN5164 INSTEAD